IATA-Cargo/one-record-server-java/README.md

 # Local testing
 For testing the application locally, follow the next steps:
 1. Install `Java >= 8` and `Maven`.
-2. Generate the Java beans from the ONE Record Turtle ontology by running `mvn exec:java`.
+2. (Optional) Download the latest ONE Record Turtle ontologies from Github by running `mvn exec:java`.
 3. Install the Maven dependencies by running `mvn clean install`
-4. Generate cargo related data model by running `mvn package -Dbuild=cargo`
+4. (Optional) Generate cargo related data model by running `mvn package -Dbuild=cargo`
-5. Generate API related models by running `mvn package -Dbuild=api`
+5. (Optional) Generate API related models by running `mvn package -Dbuild=api`
 6. Run the server from OneRecordApplication or from the command line via `mvn spring-boot:run`.
 Your application should be available at [https://localhost:8443](http://localhost:8443).

 ## Swagger API Documentation